 unique carvings all around.

-of India.
 The mosque built by the Bahamani Sultanate in Gulbarga Fort has no

 courtyard.
 The Gol Gumbad in Bijapur has the largest dome in the world covering